-From already the first hours after I published my first post from my ten day trip to Syria in October 2017, did I receive messages from Syrian´s thanking me for showing how Syria is looking in 2017.
+From already the first hours after I published my first post from my ten-day trip to Syria in October 2017, did I receive messages from Syrian´s thanking me for showing how Syria was looking in 2017.

 Now, seven months after I published my first post (Click here to Read it) have I received close to a thousand comments, through social media (Facebook & Instagram) and soon what´s close to 1400 emails.
 I even got emailed from the most prominent TV channel in Norway with the question about how to obtain the visa.